wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 accessed after being cached.
 On eviction, the priority value of all instances are computed and sorted, and then the lowest priority instances are evicted, until the resource is sufficient for starting the newly requested instance.

+FaaSCache also implements Elastic Dynamic Scaling, a mechanism for adjusting the cache size dynamically in the run time based on the workload.
+Elastic Dynamic Scaling consists of two components.
+The first component statically computes the initial cache size using a profiling trace aiming at a certain hit ratio, and the second component dynamically adjusts the cache size based on the target hit ratio and the run time dynamic ratio.